simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 default valuation commodity (like toggling the [`-V/--market`](https://hledger.org/hledger.html#v-market-value) flag).
 Note, "current market value" means the value on the report end date if specified, otherwise today.
-To see the value on another date, such as the transaction's date, you can temporarily set a date filter ending on the following day.
+To see the value on another date, you can temporarily set that as the report end date.
-Eg to see the contemporaneous value of a transaction on july 30, go to the accounts or register screen, press `/`, add ` date:-7/30`.
+Eg: to see a transaction as it was valued on july 30, go to the accounts or register screen, press `/`, and add ` date:-7/30` to the query.

-At most one of cost or value mode can be active at once (in hledger-ui).
+At most one of cost or value mode can be active at once.

 There's not yet any visual reminder when cost or value mode is active; for now pressing `B` `B` `V` should reliably reset to normal mode.